-- Students at Level 4 may be permitted to progress to Level 5 when they have passed at least 90 credits at Level 4. - Students at Level 5 may be permitted to progress to Level 6 when they have passed at least 90 credits at Level 5. - A student who fails 90 credits or more due to non-submission will be required to withdraw from the University. - Students who pass less than 90 credits but have submitted all items of assessment will be required to retake modules.
+- Students at Level 4 will be permitted to progress to Level 5 when they have passed at least 90 credits at Level 4. - Students at Level 5 will be permitted to progress to Level 6 when they have passed at least 210 credits including at least 90 credits at Level 5.

+- A student who fails 90 credits or more due to non-submission will be required to withdraw from the University. - For students following the UWIC pathway see Section 18 above.